Jayzheh/audioFileToTextConverter/README.md

 ## 🔒 Privacy

-- Your audio files are never stored on our servers
+- Your audio files are never stored
 - Files are sent directly to OpenAI for processing
 - Transcriptions are only shown to you
 - Everything is deleted after processing